 - Plows travel slower than other vehicles.
 Reduce your speed.

 - Don't pass snowplow vehicles while they're plowing.

 - Keep your distance from trucks spreading granular materials.

 - Stay away from the end of a driveway when a snowplow is approaching.

 - Keep sleds and toys away from the street when they're not being used.

 - Don't build snow forts in the snow piles on the boulevard.

 - Stay out from behind snow removal equipment.
 Frequent backing is necessary during plowing, and visibility to the rear is very limited.

-- Keep garbage cans up in the driveway if it snows on garbage collection day.
+- Keep garbage and recycling cans up in the driveway if it snows on garbage collection day.